santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Input-Troubleshooting.md

 - Please check if the telemetry is actually arriving at the IoT Hub

-- Check if the telemetry provided us in the correct JSON format
+- Check if the telemetry provided us in the correct JSON format.
+Check JARVIS or Diagnostic Logs for Deserialization errors or Configuration errors.

 - Navigate to the ASA Input IoTHub Configuration and test the connection.
 If no connection, then check the following: